The $100,000 H-1B Visa Fee Shock: What It Means for Indian Startups, Jobs, Real Estate, and Stocks

 Talent flows: Expect a diversion of thousands of skilled Indians toward friendlier systems, reducing the U.S. share of global talent migration.

-As a 20-year-old studying economics, I see this less as a door closing and more as a pivot point.
+As a 20-year-old studying economics, I view this not as a door closing but as a pivotal moment.
 The U.S. may lose some of the world’s best minds, but India could gain a generation of builders who now have no reason to leave.

 Comments